gwcoffey/gwcoffey.com/hugo/content/posts/2023-06-15-this-is-not-your-tragedy/index.md

 “And you scared her?”

 “Well it’s late.
 It’s dark.
-She was scared.”
+She *was scared*.”

 “By your presence?”

 He almost whispered, “by my presence.”
 And then, not in a whisper, “But I didn’t *do* anything.
 I didn’t do anything at all!
-I would never… I’m just a regular guy.”
+I would never… I’m a nice guy.”

 The officer bore an expression of deepest patience and understanding.
 “Mr. Waters, I understand how you feel.
 You can’t blame yourself for what happened here.
 You were a witness to a tragic accident.
 It’s going to be ok.
 Can I call someone for you?”